...

 The key elements are flow rate and contact time.

-The faster the flow rate (high usage of water), the less contact time it is going to have on the filter.
-Therefore, reducing the potential for removing the elements you have installed the filter for.
+The faster the flow rate (high water usage), the less contact time water has with the filter.
+Therefore, it will reduce the potential for removing the elements for which you have installed the filter.
 Water needs adequate contact time with the filters to remove impurities while it passes through the chambers.

 This is especially important when using Ultraviolet (disinfection) systems.
-If impurities such as sediment (dirt and organic material) is not removed before the UV light, then it won’t effectively kill any bacteria or viruses.
+If impurities such as sediment (dirt and organic material) are not removed before the UV light, it won’t effectively kill bacteria or viruses.

 How much does it cost to maintain a Filter system?

-Most filtration systems have 2 to 3 filters and the only maintenance involved is replacing the filter cartridges.
-The larger sized filtration cartridges cost more than smaller cartridges but will also operate more effectively and longer.
+Most filtration systems have 2 to 3 filters; generally the only maintenance involved is replacing the filter cartridges.
+Larger filtration cartridges cost more than smaller cartridges but will also operate more effectively and for longer.

-Filter Replacement typically required anywhere between 6-12 months, depending on quality of water.
-If the water is high in sediment or chlorine, or if you regularly use large amounts of water, then the filters will need replacement more often and the expenses will be a little higher.
+Filter Replacement is typically required every 6-12 months, depending on the quality of the water.
+If the water is high in sediment or chlorine or if you regularly use large amounts of water, then the filters will need replacement more often, and the expenses will be a little higher.

-You could typically expect the costs to replace single cartridges (of reasonable quality) to start at $30, with a full system service for a Twin Filter with Ultraviolet to cost anywhere up to $380.
+You could typically expect the costs to replace single cartridges (of reasonable quality) to start from $50, with a full system service for a Twin Filter with Ultraviolet costing approx.. $550.